-- Semi-annually, the Affirmative Action Officer shall prepare the following information: - a.
+- I. Annually, the personnel aide shall prepare the following information: - a.
 The current employment profile of the department. - b.
 The extent to which protected group individuals are represented in the workforce, by EEO job group, as compared to the relevant civilian labor force established goals in that geographic area. - c.
-The number of interviews, hires, terminations and promotions occurring in the preceding quarter, by race, sex, disability and occupational group. - d.
-A progress report indicating: - I. Which of the Plan's action steps were emphasized during the quarter. - 2.
-Recruitment activities. - 3.
-Percentage of total action steps addressed. - 4.
-Progress toward goals in EEO Job Groups where protected groups are under-represented. - 5.
-Special problems/barriers to progress. - 6.
-Proposed future action objectives. - 2.
-Semi-annually, the Affirmative Action Officer will compile exit interview data, by division. - 3.
-Semi-annually, the Administrative Officer and the Affirmative Action Officer shall review the above information and re-evaluate/identify priorities, based on degree of disparity and opportunity to hire or to remove barriers to progress.
+The number of interviews, hires, terminations and promotions occurring in the preceding quarter, by race, sex, disability and job group. - 2.
+Annually, the personnel aide will compile exit interview data, by division. - 3.
+Annually, the Court Administrator and the Affirmative Action Officer shall review the above information and re-evaluate/identify priorities, based on degree of disparity and opportunity to hire or to remove barriers to progress.
 New or continuing action objectives shall be established for the remainder of the fiscal year. - 4.
-On a quarterly basis, the Affirmative Action Officer will consult with the Administrative Officer to provide updated information on affirmative action goals. - 5.
-The information gathered from the above analysis will be shared with supervisors and managers on a semi-annual basis.
+On a quarterly basis, the Affirmative Action Officer will consult with the Court Administrator to provide updated information on affirmative action goals. - 5.
+The information gathered from the above analysis will be shared with supervisors and managers on a annual basis, or at the time of a vacancy.